esmBot/esmBot/docs/setup.md

 #### 2. Install libvips.

 [libvips](https://github.com/libvips/libvips) is the core of esmBot's image processing commands.
 The latest version as of writing this (8.12.2) is recommended because it contains fixes to GIF handling; however, there's also a missing feature in this version that is needed for the freeze command to work (see [libvips pull request #2709](https://github.com/libvips/libvips/pull/2709)).
 To fix this, you'll need to build libvips from source.

+**Alpine and Arch users can skip this step, since both distros now have 8.13.0 packaged.**

 First, download the source and move into it:
 ```sh